BrainPad/FindYourCandy/setup/demo_script.md

 In Serving mode, the whole system takes advantage of the learning result and serves sweets according to the user's taste.

 ## Learning Mode
-- Prepare labels that describe candies.
+- Prepare labels that describe candies. (ex: Gum, Soda, Cheese, Salty)
 - Perform camera shooting and label matching for 4 times.